 Some prefer short periods more frequently, while others prefer longer sessions less often.

 If you notice a decrease in your supply add in power pump sessions even on days you are home with baby.

-Put baby to breast as much as possible while you are home with her
+Nurse your baby as much as possible while you are home with them

 Get the BEST tips on increasing your breast milk supply straight to your inbox!